ni/nimi-python/docs/nidcpower/class.rst

     :param channels:

-        For new applications, set this argument to None and specify the channels in **resource name**.
+        For new applications, use the default value of None and specify the channels in **resource name**.

         Specifies which output channel(s) to include in a new session.
 Specify multiple channels by using a channel list or a channel range.
 A channel list is a comma (,)